Computing integral points on X_ns^+(p): The principal relation

 where ${b_0=m}$ and ${b_1, \cdots, b_{d-1}}$ are some rational integers depending on~$P$.

-The purpose of this section is to express the exponents~$b_k$ in terms of the point~$P$; more precisely, in terms of $q_c(P)$, where~$c$ is the nearest cusp to~$P$ (Subsection~\ref{ssfund}).
-This can be viewed as an analogue of equation~(20) on page~378 of~\cite{BH96}.
+The purpose of this section is to express the exponents~$b_k$ in terms of the point~$P$; more precisely, in terms of $q_c(P)$, where~$c$ is the nearest cusp to~$P$ (Section~\ref{ssnear}).
+This can be viewed as an analog of Equation~(20) on page~378 of~\cite{BH96}.